-Keeping your body weight within a healthy range also prevents high blood pressure.
-If you are overweight, losing about 10 lbs (5 kg) will lower your blood pressure, and reducing your weight to within a healthy range will lower your blood pressure even more.
+Keeping your body weight within a healthy range also prevents hypertension.
+If you are overweight, losing about 10 lbs (5 kg) will lower your pressure, and reducing your weight to within a healthy range will lower your risks even more.

-It is important to stop smoking if you have high blood pressure.
+It is important to stop smoking if you have hypertension.
 Smoking increases the risk of developing heart problems and others diseases.
 Ensuring that you live and work in places that are smoke-free is also important.

-One high blood pressure reading is not enough for a diagnosis of hypertension.
+One reading is not enough for a diagnosis of hypertension.
 Most people will have higher readings when under physical or emotional stress.
-Blood pressure should be measured when you are relaxed and rested.
+It should be measured when you are relaxed and rested.
 Listed below are several ways to find out whether you have hypertension.

 A doctor will diagnose hypertension right away if your blood pressure is extremely high (higher than 200/120 mmHg).
-If your blood pressure is higher than 180/110 mmHg, then your doctor will be able to diagnose you with hypertension after just two visits over a short period of time.
-If your blood pressure is higher than 160/100 mmHg, then three visits are enough.
-If your blood pressure is higher than 140/90 mmHg, then five visits are needed before a diagnosis can be made.
-If either your systolic or diastolic blood pressure stays high, then the diagnosis of hypertension can be made.
-The diagnosis can also be made if you have diabetes or kidney disease and a blood pressure higher than 130/80 mmHg.
+If it is higher than 180/110 mmHg, then your doctor will be able to diagnose you with hypertension after just two visits over a short period of time.
+If your pressure is higher than 160/100 mmHg, then three visits are enough.
+If it is higher than 140/90 mmHg, then five visits are needed before a diagnosis can be made.
+If either your systolic or diastolic pressure stays high, then the diagnosis of hypertension can be made.
+The diagnosis can also be made if you have diabetes or kidney disease and blood pressure higher than 130/80 mmHg.

 You can also diagnose yourself with hypertension by measuring your blood pressure at home.
 If readings are high over two visits at the doctor’s office, and if your blood pressure is higher than 135/85 mmHg when properly measured at home, then the diagnosis of hypertension can be made.
-This requires you to measure your blood pressure twice a day, in the morning and evening, for one week.
+This requires you to measure your pressure twice a day, in the morning and evening, for one week.
 Pay no attention to the measurements from the first day.
-Measuring blood pressure at home requires accurate equipment and proper measuring techniques.
-Measure the blood pressure of others in your house; their blood pressure may also be high.
+Measuring at home requires accurate equipment and proper measuring techniques.

 Blood pressure instruments can be purchased in most pharmacies.
-Buy a blood pressure instrument that has been approved by the Association for the Advancement in Medical Instrumentation (AAMI), the British Hypertension Society (BHS) or the International Protocol (IP).
+Buy an instrument that has been approved by the Association for the Advancement in Medical Instrumentation (AAMI), the British Hypertension Society (BHS) or the International Protocol (IP).
 These labels will be marked clearly on the box.
 If you are unsure whether an instrument is approved, ask your pharmacist for help.
-Once you have bought the instrument, ask your doctor or pharmacist to check it to make sure the instrument measures your blood pressure accurately.
+Once you have bought the instrument, ask your doctor for high blood pressure or pharmacist to check it to make sure the instrument measures your blood pressure accurately.

 SO YOU HAVE HIGH BLOOD PRESSURE –WHAT ELSE COULD BE WRONG?

-If you have high blood pressure, get checked for diabetes and high cholesterol.
+If you suffer from hypertension, get checked for diabetes and high cholesterol.
 Most people who have high blood pressure also have some of the other risks for heart disease and stroke, such as not getting enough physical activity, having unhealthy eating habits, smoking, being overweight or drinking too much alcohol.
-Ask your doctor to test your kidney function through a blood and urine test, and through the electrolytes (salts) in your blood; kidney problems can cause high blood pressure.
+You can use a doctor for high blood pressure to test your kidney function through a blood and urine test, and through the electrolytes (salts) in your blood; kidney problems can cause high pressure.

 Target your high blood pressure

 Once you have been diagnosed with hypertension, remember that high blood pressure can be lowered.
 For most people, blood pressure readings should be lower than 140/90 mmHg when measured in the doctor’s office.
 At home, your blood pressure should generally be below 135/85 mmHg.
-For those people with diabetes or kidney disease, lower blood pressure is even more important and should be below 130/80 mmHg when measured in the doctor’s office.
+For those people with diabetes or kidney disease, lower blood pressure is even more important and should be below 130/80 mmHg when measured with a physician for high blood pressure.

 Most people who lead healthy lifestyles do not suffer from high blood pressure.
 For those with hypertension, following the steps outlined above (‘Stop high blood pressure and stop your blood pressure from increasing’) will lower their blood pressure.